All Episodes

 Here's what we're going to do for you.

-This is going to happen under the radar, nobody's going to know anything about it until it's been discovered.
+Nobody's going to know anything about it until it's been discovered.

-The idea was to subsidize unions, states, and companies that had made commitments to provide health insurance for workers who retired early between the ages of 55 and 64 before they were eligible for Medicare.
+The idea was to subsidize unions, states, and companies that had made commitments to provide health insurance for workers who retired early, between the ages of 55 and 64, before they were eligible for Medicare.

-So it's patently obvious what this was.
+So it's practically obvious what this was.

 You shut up.